 For a U-shaped HDB kitchen, placing medium-sized kitchen appliances on countertops might be a less efficient move.
 Having three countertops means that you have more things to look at when you enter the kitchen.
 Displaying less-used kitchen appliances and utensils on your counter makes it look cramped and too occupied.
 Spare your counter space for the basics and keep the less-used items within your cabinets.
 If you want a clutter-free counter space, put your appliances and kitchen wares in easy-to-access open cupboards.

 10. Galley HDB Kitchen

 Imagine two parallel countertops enveloping a narrow straight aisle; a Galley Kitchen practically fits features and purpose in a compact space.
-As a "galley" in a ship, this kitchen layout is perfect for space-saving.
+This kitchen layout is perfect for space-saving as a "galley" in a ship.
 Because of its simple nature, a galley kitchen often requires less renovation, especially for its counter space and cabinetry.
-However, as it offers a compact kitchen solution, a galley kitchen tends to look more cramped, and it might not be conducive for pair or group cooking.
+However, as it offers a compact kitchen solution, a galley kitchen tends to look more cramped and might not be conducive for pair or group cooking.
 Due to renovation or budget constraints, turning a narrow galley kitchen into a more spacious one is challenging.
 But even if you don't have the budget for major renovations or wall hacking, you can make the most of your kitchen with a little creativity and some space-saving tricks.

 Carefully plan your sink, stove, and fridge configuration to allow ease of movement, especially if you are cooking with someone.
 Think about the processes involved: gathering and cleaning the ingredients, food preparation, cooking, and serving.
 Place your fridge near the sink for easier food preparation and the sink on the opposite side of the stove for a smoother workflow.
 Also, consider the number of people cooking in your small galley kitchen.
 Allocate alternate work zones if two or more people are cooking.